awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 ![\[A list of Systems Manager Automation runbooks for remediating OpsItem issues\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_list.png)

-If the OpsItem was automatically created by CloudWatch \(as a result of the bulk method of setting up OpsItem rules, as described in [Enabling the Default CloudWatch Events Rules for Automatically Creating OpsItems](OpsCenter-creating-OpsItems.md#OpsCenter-automatically-create-OpsItems-1)\), then the list of runbooks is automatically filtered to reflect the *recommended* runbooks for the specific issue\.
+If the OpsItem was automatically created by CloudWatch, then the list of runbooks is automatically filtered to reflect the *recommended* runbooks for the specific issue\.
 If the OpsItem was created manually or by specifying OpsItem as a target of a CloudWatch event, then the **Runbooks** section lists all SSM Automation runbooks\.

 You can view information about a runbook by either choosing the runbook name in the console or by using the [Systems Manager Automation Document Details Reference](automation-documents-reference-details.md)\.